N0hbdy/ember-cloaking/README.md

 The only additional changes made are my own need specific - namely using `objectAt(index)` instead of `[index]` for looking up `childViews` for a lazy controller, if `objectAt` exists.

+The final change was adding events to the specific div based on the id, so that it would properly update on the correct scroll.

 ember-horizontal-cloaking
 ==============